mmadry/st-hmp/README.md

 Running demo:
   - demo includes two external dependencies: liblinear and ksvdbox.
 To recompile the mex codes, please follow instructions in these packages
-  - in order to run demo, please execute file: ./code/demo_HMP_STHMP.m
+  - in order to run demo, please execute the file: ./code/demo_HMP_STHMP.m
-  - system parameters are described in files in the directory ./code/parameters
+  - system parameters are defined and described in a few files in the directory ./code/parameters
-  - generated results will be saved in directory ./output
+  - generated results will be saved in the directory ./output
   - demo was tested for Linux and Matlab R2011b.
 If any problems occur, please send an email to Marianna Madry (marianna.madry@gmail.com)

 The implementation of the HMP descriptor is based on the Multipath Hierarchical Matching Pursuit software by Liefeng Bo (liefengbo@gmail.com) downloaded from: http://research.cs.washington.edu/istc/lfb/software/hmp/mhmp_cvpr.zip